rockstor/rockstor-doc/services.rst

 For an introduction to Rockstor's `docker <https://www.docker.com/>`_ based plugin system.

-**To start or stop a service, click the corresponding ON or OFF button**
+**To start or stop any service, click the corresponding ON or OFF button**